 The study concludes that we still need to learn more about the impact of CCTV in public transport settings to reduce crime.

 CCTV continues to be a technology that can, in the right settings, reduce crime.
 There are a range of many other situational crime prevention settings that can also be used and may be more effective and less expensive for councils.
-For more information, visit our page about situational crime prevention techniques.
+Read more about situational crime prevention techniques on our website.

 Piza, E., Welsh, B., Farrington, D. & Thomas, A. 2019, 'CCTV surveillance for crime prevention', Criminology & Public Policy, 18(1), 135-159.